sith-ikjetil/ccat/README.md

 Usage:
 ```
- cat test.pas
+ ccat test.pas
 or
- ccat --syntax=pascal test.pas
-or
  ccat --syntax=pascal < test.pas
 or
  cat test.pas | ccat --syntax=pascal
 where
- # --syntax=pascal means it looks in ~/.nano/pascal.nanorc for nanorc syntax format
+ # --syntax=pascal means it looks in ~/.ccat/pascal.ccrc then ~/.nano/pascal.nanorc for syntax format
- # --syntax=perl means it looks in ~/.nano/perl.nanorc for nanorc syntax format
+ # --syntax=perl means it looks in ~/.ccat/perl.ccrc then ~/.nano/perl.nanorc for syntax format
- # --syntax=c means it looks in ~/.nano/c.nanorc for nanorc syntax format
+ # --syntax=c means it looks in ~/.ccat/c.ccrc then ~/.nano/c.nanorc for syntax format
  # etc..
  # if syntax is specified and no ccrc/nanorc file is found it renders input to
  #  output raw with no coloring or manipulation
- # if syntax is not specified and a file is given as argument then default it will
+ # if syntax is not specified and a file given is of unknown type then default it will
- #  use the text syntax if a guess is not found.
+ #  use the text syntax.
 ```
 The quality of the coloring of syntax varies depending on how good the quality of the ccrc/nanorc.

 Not all nanorc syntax is supported.
 As of now only the following syntax is supported:
 ```
- color fg-color-name "regular expression"
+ color fg-color-name "<regular expression>"
 ```

 In order to get coloring in nano when editing the ccrc files you need to copy